aeriaframework/docs/docs/aeria/collections.md

 }
 ```

-We can tell which properties are to be required using the `required` attribute:
+Attributes related to data structure follow the JSON Schema standard.
+So, for example, to tell which properties are required, we pass their names inside the `required` block:

 ```aeria
 collection Person {